Legal Rights of Injured Motorcyclists: Compensation and Claims Process

 For example, Michigan falls in this category—those who are over 50% responsible for their own accident may not get the full amount of economic damage or any non-economic damages.
 Still others allow both parties to seek compensation for their losses regardless of the percentage of fault.

 Comparative negligence laws can significantly affect your ability to collect full compensation for your losses.
-Speak with a motorcycle accident lawyer to learn how such laws affect claims in your state.
+Speak with a Michigan motorcycle accident lawyer to learn how such laws affect claims in your state.

 How the Motorcycle Accident Claims Process Works